DataBiosphere/terra/docs/dev-guides/personal-environments.md

 ```

 Following a successful `plan` and a review from one of the CODEOWNERS  (ping `#dsp-devops-champions`
-for a reviewer), run `atlantis apply`, and if that's successful (and you get an approval),
+for a reviewer), wait for an approval.
+Then run `atlantis apply -p terra-env-jcarlton`, and if that's successful,
-you can merge the PR.
+merge the PR.
 ## Step 2: Edit the Helm File and Auxiliary Files
 [Helm](https://helm.sh/) manages k8s packages called [Helm Charts](https://helm.sh/docs/topics/charts/),
 allowing large-scale Kubernetes deployments.
 These may be published in public or private repositories,